chezyio/SC3010/README.md

     -   Owner — creator of a resource or system administrator for system resource
     -   Group — privilege can be assigned to a group of users where policy is applied to the entire group itself
     -   Other — least amount of access is granted to user who are able to access the system but no included in any categories
+-   System administrator typically has highest privilege and can assign ownership to objects

 #### Object